Localization strategy

 Best practices for quality game localization

-Designed with the whole team in mind, the Phrase Localization Suite can make your game localization painless from start to finish.
+Designed with the whole team in mind, the Phrase Localization Platform can make your game localization painless from start to finish.
 The complete localization solution is able to seamlessly integrate with the continuous development process of agile development teams.
 Among other game localization features, Phrase offers translation vendor management and workflow automation capabilities to make it simpler for teams of any size to adapt video games quickly and effortlessly.

-Phrase localization suite key visual | Phrase
+Phrase localization platform key visual | Phrase

-Unlock global business with the Phrase Localization Suite
+Unlock global business with the Phrase Localization Platform

 Expand into new markets with all the tools you need in one technology suite for high-quality, fast, and scalable localization.

-Explore Phrase Suite
+Explore Phrase Platform

 Strategic planning is the key to effective game localization